back

 Your competitors are probably all using the same tired packaging format.
 That’s your golden opportunity.

-Look around your shelf: Are you blending in — or breaking the mould?
+Look around your shelf: are you blending in or breaking the mould?

 3. Borrow from the right category